 Rev By Date Description

-Client Queenies
+Client Queenies -

-Project Address
+Project Address •

-Drawing Queenies Outside Seating
+Drawing Queenies Outside Seating -

-Status First Draft Floor Plans
+Status First Draft Floor Plans •

-Scale Date
+Scale Date -

-1:50 @ A3 16/10/2024
+1:50 @ A3 16/10/2024 4

-not scale from this read in conjunction with all related drawings.
-Do drawing, All dimensions must be checked and

-drawings.
-The originator should be notified immediately of any discrepancy Please note: No site visit has been taken prior to producing these drawings and have been created solely using the dimensions
+not scale from this verified on site bef The originator shou read in conjunction with all related drawings.
+Do drawing.
+All dimensions must be checked and one commencing any work or producing shop drawings.
+Id be notified immediately of any discrepancy, with the beam taken prior to producing these. •

 APPENDIX D

 Site location plan